 \subsection{Monocular Representation}

-Despite lacking the availability of range information, monocular representation enjoys a certain popularity among 3DOD methods due to its efficient computation in addition to being affordable and simple to set up with a single camera.
+Despite the lack of information about the range, monocular representation enjoys a certain popularity among 3DOD methods due to its efficient computation.
+Additionally, the required cameras are affordable and simple to set up.
 Hence, monocular representations are attractive for applications where resources are limited \citep{ku_monocular_2019, jorgensen_monocular_2019}.

-The vast majority of monocular representation is using the well-known frontal view which is limited by the viewing angle of the camera.
-Other than that, \cite{payen_de_la_garanderie_eliminating_2018} tackle monocular 360° panoramic imagery using equirectangular projections instead of rectilinear projection of conventional camera images.
+The vast majority of monocular representations use the widely-known frontal view which is limited by the viewing angle of the camera.
+Other than that, \cite{payen_de_la_garanderie_eliminating_2018} tackle monocular 360° panoramic imagery using equirectangular projections instead of rectilinear projections of conventional camera images.
 To access true 360° processing, they fold the panorama imagery into a 360° ring by stitching left and right edges together with a 2D convolutional padding operation.

-Only a small proportion of 3DOD monocular approaches exclusively use image representation \cite[e.g.,][]{jorgensen_monocular_2019} for 3D spatial estimations.
+Only a small proportion of 3DOD monocular approaches exclusively use an image representation \cite[e.g.,][]{jorgensen_monocular_2019} for 3D spatial estimations.
 Most models leverage additional data and information to substitute the missing depth information (more details in section \ref{section:Feature Extraction_Deep Learning_Informed Mono}).
 Additionally, representation fusion techniques are quite popular to compensate disadvantages.
-For instance, 2D candidates get initially detected from monocular images before predicting a 3D bounding box for the spatial object on basis of these proposals.
+For instance, 2D candidates get initially detected from monocular images before a 3D bounding box for the spatial object is predicted based on the initial proposals.
 In general, the latter step processes an extruded 3D subspace derived from the 2D bounding box.
-In case of representation fusion, monocular representation is usually not used for full 3DOD but rather as a support for increasing efficiency through limiting the search space for heavy three-dimensional computations or delivering additional features such as texture and color.
+In case of representation fusion, the monocular representation is usually not used for full 3DOD but rather as a support for increasing efficiency through limiting the search space for heavy three-dimensional computations or for delivering additional features such as texture and color.
 These methods are described in depth in Section \ref{section:Fusion} (Fusion Approaches).